 When I used to sell software to hotels, most were constantly renovating and updating their lobbies to stay ahead of the curve, in order to set the right first impression when a guest walked into their establishment.
 Hospitality leaders know that guests innately connect with the experience when they first walk in.

 Branding works similarly.
-I once worked for a company that refused to update their branding and give up an archaic legacy that simply wasn’t working anymore.
+I once worked for a company that refused to update its branding and give up an archaic legacy that simply wasn’t working anymore.
 It was really bad.
 All of the employees knew it, but the CEO wouldn’t face the music.
 Not coincidentally, this same company was struggling to attract new business.
 Passé branding can communicate out-of-date thinking or lost touch, as it did in this case.
 These are the same companies that eventually disappear into the abyss like Kodak, for failing to adapt to the realities of the changes around them.

 2. Lack of a Strategic Direction from Senior Leadership